nuclio/nuclio/hack/scripts/releaser/README.md

 Releaser flow

 1. Clone nuclio to a temp dir
-2. Merge your dev branch changes onto your release branch (if there any)
+2. Merge your dev branch changes onto your release branch (if there is any)
 3. Create a Github release out of your release branch
 4. Wait for the Build + Push nuclio images to finish
 6. Bump + release helm charts with the target version